Saint Alban

-Hagiography
+Life and hagiography

+Sparse records testify that Alban was a Roman citizen living in Verulamium around AD 300.
+Nothing is known of his background or age.
+The story of his trial and execution were told in several sources.
+The earliest reference to Alban's martyrdom is in the Life of Germanus by Constantius of Lyons (written between 460 and 480).
+According to this account Germanus visited Alban's tomb in 429.
+However, Verulanium was not mentioned by Constantius.
+A later British writer, Gildas, wrote around 547 and referred to 'Alban of Verulanium' and gave a recognisable account of the execution. which he places in Londinium as he refers to crossing the Thames before the execution.

+Bede's account

-Alban lived in Roman Britain, but little is known about his religious affiliations, socioeconomic status, or citizenship.
-According to the most elaborate version of the tale found in Bede's Ecclesiastical History of the English People, in the 3rd or 4th century (see dating controversy below), Christians began to suffer "cruel persecution", and Alban was living in Verulamium.
-However, Gildas says he crossed the Thames before his martyrdom, so some authors place his residence and martyrdom in or near London.
-Both agree that Alban met a Christian priest fleeing from persecutors and sheltered him in his house for a number of days.
-The priest, who later came to be called Amphibalus, meaning "cloak" in Latin, prayed and "kept watch" day and night, and Alban was so impressed with the priest's faith and piety that he found himself emulating him and soon converted to Christianity.
+One of the best known accounts is that of Bede's Ecclesiastical History of the English People, written in 731.

+In the 3rd or 4th century (see dating controversy below), Christians began to suffer "cruel persecution".
+However, Gildas says he crossed the Thames before his martyrdom, so some authors place his residence and martyrdom in or near Londinium.
+Both agree that Alban met a priest fleeing from persecutors and sheltered him in his house for a number of days.
+The priest, who later came to be called Amphibalus (Latin for "cloak"), prayed and "kept watch" day and night, and Alban was so impressed by the priest's faith and piety that he found himself emulating him and soon converting to Christianity.
 Eventually, it came to the ears of an unnamed "impious prince" that Alban was sheltering the priest.
 The prince gave orders for Roman soldiers to make a strict search of Alban's house.
 As they came to seize the priest, Alban put on the priest's cloak and clothing and presented himself to the soldiers in place of his guest.

 Alban was brought before a judge, who just then happened to be standing at the altar, offering sacrifices to "devils" (Bede's reference to pagan gods).
-When the judge heard that Alban had offered himself up in place of the priest, he became enraged that Alban would shelter a person who "despised and blasphemed the gods," and, as Alban had given himself up in the Christian's place, Alban was sentenced to endure all the punishments that were to be inflicted upon the priest, unless he would comply with the pagan rites of their religion.
+When the judge heard that Alban had offered himself up in place of the priest, he became enraged that Alban would shelter a person who "despised and blasphemed the gods," and, as Alban had given himself up in the Christian's place, Alban was sentenced to endure all the punishments that were to be inflicted upon the priest, unless he would comply with the rites of their pagan religion.
 Alban refused, and declared, "I worship and adore the true and living God who created all things."
 (The words are still used in prayer at St Alban's Abbey).
 The enraged judge ordered Alban to be scourged, thinking that a whipping would shake the constancy of his heart, but Alban bore these torments patiently and joyfully.
 When the judge realized that the tortures would not shake his faith, he gave orders for Alban to be beheaded.